Time Value of Money – Six Functions of a Dollar

 In order to calculate the PW$1 factor for 4 years at an annual interest rate of 6%, use the formula below:

-Image of an equation showing that the PW$1 factor is equal to 1 over the FW$1 factor, which is equal to 1 over the quantity 1 plus i raised to the power n.
+an equation showing that the PW$1 factor is equal to 1 over the FW$1 factor, which is equal to 1 over the quantity 1 plus i raised to the power n.
 The value for i is 0.06 (six percent, the annual periodic rate), the value for n is 4 (four years) and the final result is 0.792094.

 Viewed on a timeline:

-Image of a timeline showing how you would pay 0.792094 today to receive one dollar at the end of 4 years at an annual interest rate of 6 percent with annual compounding.
+a timeline showing how you would pay 0.792094 today to receive one dollar at the end of 4 years at an annual interest rate of 6 percent with annual compounding.

 A depositor would be willing to give up $0.792094 today (shown as negative on the timeline) in order to receive $1 at the end of 4 years (shown as positive).

-To locate the factor, go to page 33 of AH 505, go down 4 years, and then across to column 4.
+To locate the factor, go to AH 505, page 33 (opens in a new tab), go down 4 years, and then across to column 4.
 The correct PW$1 factor is 0.792094.

 Example 1: